 - We needed two tall, thin models with features that helped make a contrast with the background and gowns

-I don’t have a studio, and some places were already restricting access to their facilities because of the COVID-19, so we decided to use a portable studio.
-After considering a few options, we realized we could simply shoot at Mariana’s store/shop.
+I don’t have a dedicated studio, and some places were already restricting access to their facilities because of the COVID-19.
+That’s why we decided to use a portable studio.
+After considering a few options, we realized we could simply shoot at Mariana’s showroom.

 The models were two friends of mine, Gaby and Esme, who are experienced models and are great to work with.

-After a few tests, I decided to go with a one light setup, using a Godox TT685 inside my trusty 90 cm octabox, on top of my new boom arm lightstand.
+After a few tests, I decided to go with a one light setup.
+I then set a Godox TT685 inside my trusty 90 cm octabox, on top of my new boom arm lightstand.
 I strongly recommend you to use a lightstand like this!
 It’s amazing!

-On the day of the shoot the models went to do their hair and makeup, while Mery (Mariana’s sister) and I installed the studio.
+On the day of the shoot, the models went to do their hair and makeup.
+Meanwhile, Mery (Mariana’s sister) and I installed the studio.
 We set the background support, lights, tripod, video camera and we were ready.

-I started using just one light as mentioned before, in a setup similar to butterfly lighting, but the models didn’t always turn towards the light.
-The angle of the light provided texture on the dresses, so we could see the embroidery texture.
+I started using just one light as mentioned before.
+I went for a setup similar to butterfly lighting, but the models didn’t always turn towards the light.
+The angle of the light provided texture on the dresses, so we could see the embroidery.

-I also decided to shoot with a knee high angle, so the models and gowns would look more regal and important.
+I also decided to shoot with a low angle, so the models and gowns would look more regal and important.
 In order to keep a low angle without breaking my back, my camera was on a monopod and I was sitting on the ground.

-For the second gown I tried a different lighting setup, with the main light pointing downwards, so we got some reflection from the white floor, but still feathering light towards the dress.
-With this lighting the model’s face was a bit dark, so I added a second TT685 with a small softbox to camera left, lighting the model’s face.
+For the second gown I tried a different lighting setup, with the main light pointed downwards.
+We got some reflection from the white floor, but still feathering the light towards the dress.
+With this lighting the model’s face was a bit dark, so I added a second TT685 with a small softbox to camera left.

-We also needed a few images with both models together, so I went back to the 35mm lens, and the light at a 45 degree angle towards the models.
+We also needed a few images with both models together.
+I went back to the 35mm lens, and turned the light at a 45 degree angle towards the models.

-After I already had all the needed shots, I decided to run a little experiment with my camera shooting video at 120 fps, to start experimenting with slow motion video, as you can see in the video.
+After I already had all the needed shots, I decided to run a little experiment.
+I set my camera to shoot video at 120 fps and shot some posing clips, as you can see in the video.
 I really liked the end result, but this is still a test.

 Most of the post-processing was pretty simple, because we shot in a studio and the lighting conditions didńt change much.
 The adjustments were mostly in standardizing the image Profile and White Balance, increasing Contrast and Shadows, and decreasing Highlights.